Rindbee/godot-docs-l10n/classes/es/class_displayserver.rst

 :ref:`Color<class_Color>` **screen_get_pixel**\ (\ position\: :ref:`Vector2i<class_Vector2i>`\ ) |const| :ref:`🔗<class_DisplayServer_method_screen_get_pixel>`

-Returns color of the display pixel at the ``position``.
+Returns the color of the pixel at the given screen ``position``.
+On multi-monitor setups, the screen position is relative to the virtual desktop area.

 \ **Note:** This method is implemented on Linux (X11, excluding XWayland), macOS, and Windows.
-On other platforms, this method always returns :ref:`Color<class_Color>`.
+On other platforms, this method always returns ``Color(0, 0, 0, 1)``.

 \ **Note:** On macOS, this method requires the "Screen Recording" permission.
-If permission is not granted, this method returns a screenshot that will only contain the desktop wallpaper, the current application's window, and other related UI elements.
+If permission is not granted, this method returns a color from a screenshot that will not include other application windows or OS elements not related to the application.

 .. rst-class:: classref-item-separator